mozilla-services/docs/source/storage/apis-2.0.rst

 **304 Not Modified**

-    For requests that included the *X-If-Modified-Since-Version* header, this response code indicates that the resource has not been modified.
+    For requests that include the *X-If-Modified-Since-Version* header, this response code indicates that the resource has not been modified.
 The client should continue to use its local copy of the data.